Louisville Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Louisville usually gets.
 There are also monthly and yearly counts of the days that Louisville normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Louisville can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Louisville International Airport.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at the Louisville International Airport.

 How Often it Snows in Louisville

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).